These days, the first thing I do after setting up a new website is link it to the Google Search Console tool.

 I’m going to assume that you are one of the millions of people who already has a Google account.
 If you don’t, get one.
 If you do, then go to the Google Search Console page and sign in.

-Step 1: Add a Property
+Step 1: Add a Search Console Property

-Google calls this a “property” and it can be either a website or an Android app.
+Google calls this a property and it can be either a website or an Android app.
 For this tutorial, we’ll be working with websites.

 Click the “Add a property” button near the top of the homepage.
 Type in the name of the property and click the Add button.